 Jet lag had us up bright and early each day, but Little T struggled to stay awake from the late afternoon and sometimes was fast asleep in his stroller by 6pm or even earlier.
 So I tried to make the most out of the mornings.
 Aside from a couple of stormy days, we lucked out with good weather, even enjoying some sunshine at the beach here and there!

 I’ve mentioned before that I’m fascinated with marine life and bringing Little T to the Birch Aquarium at Scripps in La Jolla was high on my list.
 It’s a great place to visit, with several hands-on displays for children, an outdoor tide-pool with gorgeous ocean views and stunning exhibits of Pacific marine life.
 The two-story, 70,000 gallon kelp forest tank shown below houses a wide array of local marine life, including giant sea bass, leopard sharks, eels and garibaldi damselfish.
 The tank is completely open on top so it’s illuminated 100% by sunlight.
-More about our visit to the Birch Aquarium in this post.

 With heavy rain on the forecast over the next couple of days, I made plans to visit a museum at Balboa Park.
 In addition to stunning gardens and the San Diego Zoo, Balboa Park features 15 major museums, covering art and photography, science, air and space, autos and motorcycles, sports, local history, anthropology and natural history.